 Today, just because I like food to look appetizing, I’m sharing a few super-simple (really!) presentation tricks and techniques we learned in pastry chef school.
+They dressed up these tempting cucumber canapés but can work with other dishes, as well.
 If you’re one of the many home cooks who stresses about entertaining and worries that that your food is too plain for guests, these suggestions can help you.
 They’re also handy if you enjoy being creative or want to entertain with flair on a budget.

 Don’t worry!
 Even though these are tricks from professional chefs and caterers, they are easy enough that anybody can benefit from them.
 Except for the last suggestion, they require absolutely no training or skill.